-The Energy EXchange (EEX.gov.au) is a joint initiative of the Australian and state/territory governments.
+The Energy EXchange (EEX.gov.au) is a joint initiative of the Australian Government and state and territory governments..

 EEX aims to support the development and implementation of energy management and energy efficiency strategies by providing quality information from respected national and international sources in one location.